 7. Infrastructure and capacities –

-A key ingredient to timely and quality results is to have the right equipments and in sufficient numbers.
-Make sure the testing lab you chose has the equipments needed to test your products and have enough of them to give timely results and ensure business continuity in case of instrument breakdowns that will happen.
+A key ingredient to timely and quality results is to have the right equipment and in sufficient numbers.
+Make sure the testing lab you chose has the equipment needed to test your products and have enough of them to give timely results and ensure business continuity in case of instrument breakdowns that will happen.

 8. Are they investing in new sophisticated instruments –

 If you are a growing and successful business you need to have a progressive partner.
 A testing lab that is not upgrading its infrastructure by investing in new equipment will eventually not be able to keep up with the needs of your growing business.
 If a testing lab has been investing in new sophisticated instruments over the years to keep up with the chaining market needs you can be pretty sure you won’t have to go looking for a new lab the very next time the market and regulatory requirements change.